Key Takeaways

 Build transparency into the UX.
 Show users what data you collect, why, and how you use it.
 This builds trust and increases the likelihood of long-term data sharing.

-Where HealthKit Fits in the Bigger Picture
+Where HealthKit Fits in Multi-Device Health App Development

 That is where developers face the real challenge of integration.